 For more information about our security practices, please visit https://squareup.com/us/en/security.

 COOKIES AND OTHER SIMILAR TECHNOLOGIES

-Digital cookies and similar technologies help us make our services better to use by doing things like recognizing when you’ve signed in, analyzing how you use our services so we can make them more useful to you, giving you a more personalized experience, and making our ads to you work better.
+Digital cookies and similar technologies help us make our services better to use by doing things like recognizing when you’ve signed in, analyzing how you use our services so we can make them more useful to you, giving you a more personalized experience.

 When you interact with our online services, or open emails we send you, we obtain certain information using automated technologies, such as cookies, web server logs, web beacons and other technologies.
 A “cookie” is a text file that websites send to a visitor’s computer or other internet-connected device to uniquely identify the visitor’s browser or to store information or settings in the browser.
 A “web beacon,” also known as an internet tag, pixel tag, or clear GIF, is a tiny graphic image that may be used in our websites or emails.

 We use these automated technologies to collect your device information, internet activity information, and inferences as described above.
 These technologies help us to:

 - Remember your information so you do not have to re-enter it;

 - Track and understand how you use and interact with our online services and emails;

 - Tailor our online services to your preferences;

 - Measure how useful and effective our services and communications are to you; and